-Demographic parameters in need of refinement to better model manatee status and recovery include annual sex-specific movement between federal management units, sex-specific adult survival rates in the southwest region, and survival rates for calves and young adults.
-These parameters can sometimes be difficult to estimate through photo-identification because of unfavorable photographic conditions and limited animal accessibility.
+Demographic parameters, particularly survival rates for calves and young adults, can sometimes be difficult to estimate through photo-identification because of unfavorable photographic conditions, limited animal accessibility, and the lack of scars on young individuals.
 Identification of individuals through the analysis of genetic markers, also known as DNA fingerprinting or genotyping, offers a complementary means to analyze life history that could greatly enhance existing manatee monitoring and population assessment studies, particularly in the southwest region.
 Genetic analysis can help in the identification of calves and other individuals with no markings, as well as carcasses.
 Genetic markers can also be used to determine the gender of identified individuals.
 FWC implemented a genetic identification (ID) sampling program in 2008 to collect skin biopsy samples from wild manatees and have continued with this effort.

-- FWC conducted 6 aerial surveys in the Indian River Lagoon as part of the response to the ongoing manatee Unusual Mortality Event (UME). - FWC and partners conducted a manatee abundance aerial survey in December 2021 on the west coast of Florida, from Franklin to Monroe County.
-The survey occurred over 6 days and was conducted by 10 observers in 13 aircrafts.
-An abundance survey on the east coast of Florida will be conducted in December 2022. - FWRI staff members and interns spent 140+ days conducting land and boat-based photo-ID research during 400+ visits to sites used by manatees.
+- FWC conducted 6 aerial surveys in the Indian River Lagoon as part of the investigation to the manatee Unusual Mortality Event (UME) within the Atlantic coast region. - FWC and partners conducted a manatee abundance aerial survey in November and December 2022 on the east coast of Florida, from Monroe County to the Florida/Georgia state line.
+The survey occurred over 7 days and was conducted by 16 observers during 18 flights.
+An abundance survey on the west coast of Florida was conducted in December 2021. - FWRI staff members and interns spent 260+ days conducting land and boat-based photo-ID research during 570+ visits to sites used by manatees.
 Other research partners and volunteers also provided additional photo-documentation of manatees.
-Manatee photo-ID data were processed and analyzed to support updated adult survival and reproductive rates-key input parameters in ongoing population modeling efforts.
-Data for the southwest region through April 30, 2021, were made available for analyses. - 46 manatees meeting specific photo-ID criteria were added to the southwest portion of the MIPS catalog of uniquely identifiable animals.
-The statewide MIPS catalog currently includes 5,143 animals and more than 121,000 sighting records. - Transfer of responsibility for the longstanding Manatee Individual Photo-Identification System database, including data, responsibilities, and leadership, from USGS to FWC continued. - Genetic sampling surveys were conducted in southwest Florida.
-A total of 453 samples were collected from free swimming manatees during the 2022 winter: 56 samples at Port of the Islands (Collier County), 197 samples in the Orange River (Lee County), and 200 samples in the Tampa Bay area. - The manatee genetic-ID database currently includes 2,981 unique individuals identified by skin samples collected from live manatees in our southwest Florida study area through the 2021 winter.
+Manatee photo-ID data were processed and will be analyzed to support updated adult survival and reproductive rates-key input parameters in ongoing population modeling efforts. - The statewide MIPS catalog currently includes 5,146 animals and more than 122,800 sighting records.
+In addition, this year 144 carcasses were matched to animals known through photo-identification. - Transfer of responsibility for the longstanding Manatee Individual Photo-Identification System database, including data, responsibilities, and leadership, from USGS to FWC continued.
+In addition, the transfer of data from a USGS led MIPS SQL database to a FWC led MIPS SQL database was completed and work on the development of an associated front-end application continued. - Genetic sampling surveys were conducted in southwest Florida.
+A total of 301 samples were collected from free swimming manatees during the 2023 winter: 6 samples at Port of the Islands (Collier County), 59 samples in the Orange River (Lee County), and 213 samples in the Tampa Bay area.
+23 samples were also collected from manatees at the Cape Canaveral Energy Center as part of a pilot project to expand genetic sampling to the east coast. - The manatee genetic-ID database 3,379 unique individuals identified by skin samples collected from live manatees through the 2023 winter.